hortonworks/data-tutorials/tutorials/cda/building-a-sentiment-analysis-application/tutorial-1.md

 - Market research and analysis

 ## Summary

-Your first objective is to gain background in sentiment analysis, so you have context when you go into developing the sentiment analysis application.
-You will become familiar with what sentiment analysis, the different types of sentiment analysis, the importance of sentiment analysis, how sentiment analysis works and the various sentiment analysis use cases.

 Congratulations!
 You now have familiarity with the fundamentals of sentiment analysis.
 You are ready to setup the development environment for the